tlsnotary/tlsn/crates/notary/server/README.md

 ### WebSocket APIs
 #### /notarize
 ##### Description
-To perform a notarization using a session id (an unique id returned upon calling the `/session` endpoint successfully).
+To perform a notarization using a session id — an unique id returned upon calling the `/session` endpoint successfully.

 ##### Query Parameter
 `sessionId`